 Do you remember the first year you lived away from home?
 When you returned for the holidays, you hoped everyone would notice you’d changed.

-Now it’s your turn to notice.
+Now it’s your turn to notice the changes in others.
 When photographing older adults, focus on who they are now – not who they used to be.

-How does Mom like to spend her days?
+How does Mom enjoy spending her time?
 What makes her smile?
-If you want a great picture, focus on what brings her joy today.
+If you want a great photo, center it on what brings her joy now.

 Snap a shot as she spoils her dog or gets silly with the grandchildren.
 Capture her glee or orneriness.